 4) VR Meditation

-This one hurts because my brain is so busy all the time.
-I struggle to stick to one task or even follow a conversation without zoning out, so I know how much I could benefit here.
-But meditation to me just too boring.
-There’s a bunch of VR meditation apps out there but alot of them require subscriptions and I do my very best to avoid any subscriptions so typically I’ll just use youtube 360 videos.
+If you struggle with a busy brain or even even follow a conversation without zoning out, then you might just benefit from VR meditation.
+Especially if you’ve tried traditional mediation but find it boring There’s a bunch of VR meditation apps out there but alot of them require subscriptions and we do our very best to avoid any subscriptions so a great option can be to just use youtube 360 videos.

 Actionable tip: Every 2-3 days days load either a guided session or just a nice 360 video with background music.
 You have the option to couple it with sitting in a deep squat, because I like to bundle a bit of mobility work in there too.
 Follow along focusing on breathing and it’s a nice way to unwind after an intense VR workout.
 This might not be for everyone, but I find my mind wonders less when my eyes are open and have something to focus on.